Xilinx/Vitis_Libraries/graph/docs/src/guide_L3/L3_internal/user_model.rst

 * Instantiate an instance of class xf::graph::L3::Graph and load data
 * Load Graph instance to hardwares
 * Run the model (as many times as required)
-* Release the Handle instance in order to recycle harware resources
+* Release the Handle instance in order to recycle hardware resources
 * Release the Graph instance and buffers in order to avoid memory leaks